 The Tank Build relies heavily upon Arthas survivability during team fights to soak up as much damage as possible while heavily crippling the enemy team's advance.
 The strong synergy between Frost Presence at Level 1 and Shattered Armor at Level 13 can be crucial at taking down enemy Heroes.
+At Level 7, it is suggested to play close attention to the enemy team's crowd control potential.
+If they have several Stun, Root, or Silences in their team, Icebound Fortitude is a mandatory pick up.
+Otherwise, Immortal Coil can be a solid alternative choice.
 If the enemy Team features several strong Basic Attackers, Rime can be a valid alternative choice.
 Without the focus on Arthas' W ability, we can then also recommend picking Biting Cold at Level 13.
 While Remorseless Winter can be great to keep enemies in your vicinity, we usually recommend picking Embrace Death at Level 16, as this talent provides a strong self-heal, which allows Arthas to withstand heavy burst damage.
 At Level 20, Legion of Northrend usually performs best, however, Death's Advance can sometimes be crucial to secure kills or escape an enemy onslaught.

 Bruiser BuildTalent calculator »